osebas15/Tyme/WorkingArticle.md

 ##Quick
 ###Activity Object
  - move pertinent transient properties into own extension
+ - clean up start logic is too complex
- - clean up done pathing for remove from parent
+ - clean up done pathing
+    - for remove from parent
+    - current done is more like clicked on, make it actually done

 ##Swift Data
 - check if things are deleted after arc goes to zero if not delete on done